-Depending on the model, your Formula boat's powertrain consists of one or two stern drive propulsion units.
-The engines may be gasoline or diesel fueled.
+Your Formula boat's powertrain consists of one or two gasoline-powered stern drive units.

 Regularly inspect and maintain all systems to prevent unexpected hazards associated with worn or faulty components.
 When replacement parts are required, use marine grade parts with equivalent characteristics, including type, strength and material.
 Using substandard parts could result in injury and product failure.